Double podium joy for Hyundai Motorsport at home in Rallye Deutschland.

 In one of the most thrilling finales of the season so far, three driver crews battled it out for second position with Sordo, Neuville and Volkswagen Motorsport driver Andreas Mikkelsen separated by four seconds at the start of Sunday’s final stages.

-The fight came right down to the wire - the 14.84km Sauertal Power Stage - following the cancellation of the penultimate stage (SS17 Dhrontal 2).
+The fight came right down to the wire - the 14.84km Sauertal Power Stage - following the cancellation of the penultimate stage (SS17 Dhrontal 2) earlier in the morning.
 Although Neuville claimed Power Stage honours - and three extra Drivers’ Championship points - it was Sordo who took second place honours.

 There was a minuscule 0.1-seconds splitting the Hyundai Shell World Rally team pair at the end of the rally.
 Hayden Paddon, representing the Hyundai Mobis World Rally Team, held onto fifth spot.